What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 Mint is more delicate than sage and tends to be associated with flavoring sweeter recipes, such as desserts and cocktails.
 However, mint also pairs well and adds hints of freshness to pesto, salad dressings, risotto, and poultry dishes (just take a look at this Garlic Ginger Chicken with Cilantro and Mint— yum!).

-With that said, mint won’t be a direct sage substitute when it comes to cooking richer meals, such as a savory Thanksgiving stuffing or steak, but it can step in where sage is needed in lighter dishes.
-Note that mint doesn’t retain it’s flavor with high temperatures, so be sure to add it at the last stage of the cooking process.
+That said, mint won’t be a direct substitute for sage when it comes to cooking richer meals, such as savory Thanksgiving stuffing or steak, but it can step in where sage is needed in lighter dishes.
+Note that mint doesn’t retain its flavor at high temperatures, so be sure to add it at the last stage of the cooking process.

 How to substitute: